First-Time Renter’s Guide: 18 Steps

 Take your time filling out the application.
 Answer every question and don't leave blanks.
 Be honest about your income and rental history since landlords verify this information, and any mismatches can cost you the apartment.

-Double-check your phone number and email so the landlord can reach you.
-For references, pick people who know you well and can speak to your reliability as a tenant.
+Double-check your phone number and email so the landlord can contact you.
+For references, pick people who'll vouch for you as a reliable tenant.

 Landlords run credit and background checks on most applicants.
-Pull your credit report before applying and fix any errors you spot.
-A score of 670 or higher usually helps, but each landlord sets their own bar.
+Pull your credit report before applying and fix any errors.
+A score of 670 or higher improves your chances, though requirements vary by landlord.

-If your score is lower, be ready to explain why and show you're stable now.
-Bring recent pay stubs or offer a co-signer.
-Clean up any background issues you can, and mention anything that might come up during screening rather than letting the landlord discover it themselves.
+If your score is lower, explain why and provide recent pay stubs or offer a co-signer.
+Address any background issues upfront instead of waiting for the landlord to find them.

 1. 1